Isaac Newton – was born in 1642 year – he died in 1727 year

 Newton's law of universal gravitation states, that there is an attractive force between the two bodies, proportional to their masses and inversely proportional to the square of the distance between them.

-Issued in 1687 R. by Edmund Halley, Principia turned out to be a huge success.
+Issued in 1687 r. by Edmund Halley, Principia turned out to be a huge success.
 It was the pinnacle of Newton's scientific career, and the culmination of the scientific revolution.

 However, thanks to the work of Principia, Newton gained great recognition and became a living symbol of modern science, his further career was full of contradictions.
 After the English Revolution, from 1689 r., for a short period he was a member of parliament, However, he did not stand out in this role in any way.
-W 1696 R. became the curator of the royal mint, and three years later its director.
+W 1696 r. became the curator of the royal mint, and three years later its director.
 Newton's job was to fight counterfeiters, conducted by him with great perseverance and energy.
-W 1703 R. he was elected president of the Royal Society and held that office until his death.
-He died 31 brand 1727 R. W 1704 r., after the death of his opponent, Roberta Hooke’a, Newton published Optics.
+W 1703 r. he was elected president of the Royal Society and held that office until his death.
+He died 31 brand 1727 r.
+W 1704 r., after the death of his opponent, Roberta Hooke’a, Newton published Optics.
 Newton's authority was so great then, that his theory of light was valid for the next century despite revealing some shortcomings.
 He was the first scientist, who was honored with nobility.
-It was given to him by Queen Anna in 1705 R.
+It was given to him by Queen Anna in 1705 r.

 Newton, dying, he left behind a huge collection of unpublished works, containing over a million words on esoteric and mystical alchemical research.
 For many years he conducted very intensive research, carried out experiments, which, as expected, could, for example, turn ordinary metal into a "philosopher's stone".
 His alchemical research, conducted as persistently as physical, but devoid of rationality, for a long time they intrigued scientists.
 John Maynard Keynes bought Newton's alchemy works, and after studying them he ruled, that Newton was more of a magician, and not a scientist.
 How about an economist, the verdict is surprising.
 Probably Newton was excited by the religious element, characterizing alchemy, as well as this, that it encompassed many domains.
 One of the scholar's biographers, Gale Christianson, suggests for example, that Newton's goal was great, synthetic view of the universe.